- Ph.D., Harvard University

 - Politics, Society and Culture of South Asia, the Himalayas and Nepal

 - Anthropology and Ethics

-Kathleen’s work in Nepal and South Asia focuses on marginalized communities such as squatters, internally displaced populations, bonded laborers and girls at risk for human trafficking.
-Her vocational interests are rooted in a desire to apply rigorous scholarship to people, stories and situations that might otherwise go unseen or unheard.
+Gallagher’s work in Nepal and South Asia focuses on marginalized communities such as squatters, internally displaced populations, slave and ex-slave populations, and girls at risk for human trafficking.
+Her vocational interests are rooted in a desire to provide voice and visibility to people, stories and struggles that might otherwise go unheard or unseen.

-Her research has been featured in an assortment of journals including the Journal of Contemporary Ethnography, Crossing the Border, Human Organization a special edition of Studies in Law, Politics and Society, Journal of Clinical Psychology and other publications.
+Her research has been published in an assortment of peer-reviewed journals including the Journal of Contemporary Ethnography, Crossing the Border, Human Organization, a special edition of Studies in Law, Politics and Society, Journal of Clinical Psychology, Asian Journal of Language, Literature and Culture Studies, Journal of Historical Sociology, and others.
+Her essays and short pieces have appeared in Journal of Anthropological and Archaeological Sciences, Anthropology of the Middle East and the South Asia Institute Newsletter.
 She regularly presents her research findings at conference venues at home and abroad.

-Kathleen has been fortunate to receive generous support for her fieldwork and research from a variety of organizations, including the Social Science Research Council, Institute for the Study of World Politics, Mellon Foundation and International Rotary Foundation.
+Gallagher is a two-time Fulbright Scholarship recipient.
+She has also been fortunate to receive generous support for her fieldwork and research from a variety of other organizations, including the Social Science Research Council, Institute for the Study of World Politics, Mellon Foundation and International Rotary Foundation, among others.
 Her writing has additionally benefitted from scholarships provided by Sarah Lawrence College and the New York State Summers Writers Institute for Advanced Nonfiction Prose.
-She is also a two-time Fulbright Scholarship recipient.

-Kathleen delights in creatively mentoring the passions of her graduate students, who have presented research papers and conducted roundtables and workshops around the country and with whom she co-founded a non-profit for malaria relief and graduate student organization for cooperative international development.
-Recent learning innovations include the collaborative research of sustainable development initiatives for women utilizing digital scholarship.
+Gallagher takes joy in creatively mentoring the passions of her graduate students, who have presented research papers and conducted roundtables and workshops around the country.
+She and her students co-founded a non-profit for malaria relief and a graduate student organization for cooperative international development.
+Past learning innovations include the collaborative research of sustainable development initiatives for women utilizing digital scholarship.